Skip to main content

 Players connect

-Clients read server.ports[0].host:port from their lobby and connect to the game server.
+Clients read server.network_ports[0].host:external_port from their lobby and connect to the game server.

 Configuring Matchmaking